Second order Boltzmann-Gibbs principle for polynomial functions and applications: Introduction

 The classical Boltzmann-Gibbs principle, introduced in \cite{TB}, states that the space-time fluctuations of any local field associated to a conservative model can be written as a linear functional of the conservative field, denoted here by $\mathcal{Y}_t^n$.
 A second-order Boltzmann-Gibbs principle has been introduced in \cite{gj2014} in order to investigate the first-order correction of this limit, in which case it is given by a quadratic functional of the conservative field $\mathcal{Y}_t^n$.

-The proof of that result was based on a multiscale analysis assuming that the underlying particle system is of exclusion type and for which a spectral gap inequality holds.
+In \cite{gj2014} the proof of that result was based on a multiscale analysis as done in \cite{G}, assuming that the underlying particle system is of exclusion type and for which a spectral gap inequality holds.
 Then, it has been extended to other dynamics, like, for example, zero-range models in \cite{GJS}.
 We give here a new proof of that second-order Boltzmann-Gibbs principle, without requiring a spectral gap inequality.
-The latter was a crucial ingredient in both \cite{gj2014} and \cite{GJS}.
+The latter was a crucial ingredient in both \cite{gj2014,GJS}.
 More precisely, the multiscale analysis was exposed in two main steps: the first one is reminiscent from the well-known one-block estimate, which consists in replacing a local function by its average on a microscopic block; the second one is reminiscent from the well-known two-blocks estimate and consists in a key iterative bound to replace the aforementioned average on a microscopically big block by an average on a macroscopically small block.

 Here we look at specific local fields whose additive functionals can be written as polynomials.
 We follow step by step the multiscale analysis argument, after decomposing suitably the polynomials, in such a way that there is no need to apply a spectral gap inequality.
-In \cite{FGS} we already improved the proof of this second-order Boltzmann Gibbs principle in order to fit exclusion processes with one slow bond, for which the arguments of \cite{gj2014,GJS} do not apply.
+In \cite{FGS}, Franco, Gon\c calves and Simon already improved the proof of this second-order Boltzmann Gibbs principle in order to fit exclusion processes with one slow bond, for which the arguments of \cite{gj2014,GJS} do not apply.